Exploring the woodland garden: Creeping phlox explodes with colour

 And have they ever.

-Today, as I right this post, ticks have become a serious problem not only in this area but in our own backyard.
+Today, as I write this post, ticks have become a serious problem not only in this area but in our own backyard.

 Of course, having a massive black dog is certainly a tick magnet, but even without Colby to bring ticks into the yard and eventually into the home, transitory animals and birds spread these little critters from property to property.

 Ticks are one of the reasons I welcome Opposums on to the property whenever I see them.
-They are known to devour ticks by the hundreds.
+They are known to devour ticks by the hundreds even thousands.

 Last year, after taking our dog into the nearby woodland, we discovered he was covered with ticks and, as a result, seemed to have an allergic reaction to being bitten in and around his face.